ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Polly-PeakML.md

     * Select Table (refer to figure 25) - From the dropdown beside 'Select Table' choose the table that you would like to export to polly.

-    * Select Groups - User can filter out peakgroups that he wants to export to Polly.
+    * Select Groups - You can filter out peakgroups that you want to export to Polly.

         ![EPI groups option](../../img/Polly-PeakML/EPIgroupOptions.png) <center>**Figure 26.** Select the groups type</center>